 Apple cider vinegar (ACV) |

-Anyone who owns a cat or a dog knows that fleas can be real pests as well as carrying diseases that are harmful to pets and humans alike.
+Anyone who owns a dog knows that fleas can be real pests as well as carrying diseases that are harmful to pets and humans alike.

 If you are not worried about them, you should be, because these chemicals can cause skin issues, e.g. allergies, cancer and liver disease.